MacPass/MacPass/README.md

 ### macpassapp.org was dropped due to a fuck-up on my part.

-* The website is available under https://macpass.app
+* The website is now available under https://macpass.app
+* Update to [MacPass 0.8.2](https://github.com/MacPass/MacPass/releases/tag/0.8.2) **as soon as possible!**
-* Until the issue is resolved please disable the automatic plugin update in the plugin settings to prevent any malicious activity.
+* If – for whatever reason – you still run version 0.8.1 or older please disable the automatic plugin update in the plugin settings to prevent any malicious activity.
 * MacPass will refuse to load unsigned or wrongly signed plugins if you uncheck the "load unsecure plugins".
 This is the default behaviour.
 If you have not changed this, you're set!
 * If plugins get disabled due to a version downgrade in the bundled plugins.json file, check "load incompatible plugins".
 This setting does **not** enable unsigned plugins to be loaded!
 * Releases are **not**  published on the website or vie the https://macpassapp.org url.